What are the opening hours of the Centre?

 Where can I purchase tickets for events at BCEC?

-Where do I find concert floor plans and where do I know where my seats are for concerts in attending?
+Where do I find concert floor plans and where do I know where my seats are for concerts I'm attending?

 Who owns and manages the Centre?

 The Brisbane Convention & Exhibition Centre (BCEC) was built by the State Government of Queensland and opened in 1995.
-BCEC is owned by South Bank Corporation on behalf of the Queensland Government and is proudly managed by AEG Ogden who operate convention and exhibition centres, arenas, theatres and stadiums across the Asia Pacific Region.
+BCEC is a South Bank Corporation venue, proudly managed by ASM Global who operate a portfolio of more than 300 of the world’s most prestigious arenas, stadiums, convention and exhibition centres, and performing arts venues.